-For more information, see the Rent Review section in the 'Summary of Costs' document which includes an example of how rent could increase over a 5 year period.
+For more information, see the Rent Review section in the 'Summary of Costs' document which includes an example of how rent could increase over a 5-year period.
 A worked example demonstrating how the rent is calculated at review is also set out in Appendix 2 of the lease.
-Maximum share you can own You can buy up to 100% of your home.
-Transfer of freehold At 100% ownership, the freehold will transfer to you.
-Landlord The Havebury Housing Partnership Havebury House Western Way Bury St Edmunds Suffolk IP33 3SP Under a shared ownership lease, you pay for a percentage share of the market value of a home.
+Maximum share you can own You can buy up to 80% of your home (Staircasing restriction) Transfer of freehold Not applicable Landlord's nomination The Havebury Housing Partnership Havebury House Western Way Bury St Edmunds Suffolk IP33 3SP Under a shared ownership lease, you pay for a percentage share of the market value of a home.
 You enter into a lease agreement with the landlord and agree to pay rent to the landlord on the remaining share.
-Landlord's nomination period When you give the landlord notice that you intend to sell your share in your home, the landlord has 8 weeks to find a buyer.
+When you give the landlord notice that you intend to sell period your share in your home, the landlord has 8 weeks to find a buyer.
 The landlord may offer to buy back your share, but only in exceptional circumstances and if they have funds available.
 If they do not find a buyer within 8 weeks, you can sell your share yourself on the open market.
 For example, through an estate agent.
 Pets You can keep domestic pets or domestic cagebirds at the home.
 Subletting You can rent out a room in the home, but you must live there at the same time.

-You cannot sublet (rent out) your entire home unless you either:

-- own a 100% share; or - have your landlord's permission which they will only give in exceptional circumstances (see section 1.5 in 'Key information about shared ownership' document)
+You cannot sublet (rent out) your entire home unless you either: • own a 100% share; or • have your landlord's permission which they will only give in exceptional circumstances (see section 1.5 in 'Key information about shared ownership' document)